michael-collins/3d-modeling-rendering-animation-sp18--oer/_posts/presentations/2018-01-09-introduction-presentation.md

 </section>
 <section data-markdown>
 ##Expectations _part 1_
-- Class starts at 2:30pm, be here 5 minutes early.
+- Class starts at {{ page.course-start-time }}, be here 5 minutes early.
 - Attendance is mandatory
 - Assignment deadlines are firm unless we decide to change them ahead of time
 - **Stop looking at all 'yer social medias!** Unless it's research or group communication on work. (for those of you currently logged in, please log out :).